Lands of Adventure: Reception

 Richard Clyne reviewed Lands of Adventure for White Dwarf #58, giving it an overall rating of 5 out of 10, and stated that "Coupled with the expensive price it is a classic case of far-too-little, far-too-late."

+Ian R. Beste reviewed Lands of Adventure for Different Worlds magazine and stated that "If you are a 'rules-basher,' borrowing from any and all sources to put together the perfect system, you shouldn't miss LOA. this may seem odd after all the negative things I've said so far, but these criticisms were made because they stood out from an otherwise professional, solid effort of design and rules-writing."

 William A. Barton reviewed Lands of Adventure in The Space Gamer No. 71.
 Barton commented that "for its Culture Packs alone [...]
 Lands of Adventure might prove a good buy for any FRPGers who don't consider themselves experts on the specific cultures covered.
 As for the game itself, Lee Gold admits in the introduction that it isn't the perfect FRPG.
 But then, what is?"

 Chris Hunter reviewed Lands of Adventure for Imagine magazine, and stated that "Lands of Adventure is definitely not for the beginner [...] as the amount of 'freedom' would almost certainly leave them floundering.
 If on the other hand you are a veteran gamer who enjoys perusing new games systems and has a few pounds to spare then this is a must."